Contacts

 Much of the Korean material including works in Japanese is primarily held offsite and modern volumes may be ordered to most Bodleian Reading Rooms.

-Material on Korea required for teaching purposes at the Oriental Institute is kept in the Bodleian Oriental Institute and the Bodleian Chinese Studies Libraries.
-Those relating to Korean art and archaeology are housed in the Eastern Art collection at the Sackler Library.
+Material on Korea required for teaching purposes is kept at the Korean Studies Library, Oriental Institute.
+Those relating to Korean art and archaeology are housed in the Eastern Art collection at the Art, Archaeology and Ancient World Library.
+Korean manuscripts and antiquarian printed books are housed in the Weston Library.

 Western and Korean language works are catalogued on SOLO provides original script internet access to sources in Korean as well as western languages.